szj2ys/woc/README.md

     <img src="https://cdn.jsdelivr.net/gh/szj2ys/woc/woc/resources/wocface.png"/>
 </p>

-if you could not figure out how to use it's function, such as `tree`, just type this command:
+If you could not figure out how to use it's function, such as `tree`, just type this command:
 ```shell
 woc tree -h